Genetic disorders

 Down syndrome

-Down syndrome is caused by trisomy 21.
-People with Down syndrome are affected differently.
-It causes learning difficulties, and some health problems.
+Down syndrome is caused by an extra chromosome 21.
+Down syndrome affects people differently.
+It causes learning difficulties and health problems.

 Duchenne muscular dystrophy